Approach Considerations

 Magnetic resonance cholangiopancreatography (MRCP) has an emerging role in the diagnosis of suspected biliary and pancreatic duct obstruction in the setting of pancreatitis.
 Heavily T2–weighted images provide a noninvasive image of the biliary and pancreatic ducts.[13]

-Although MRCP is not as sensitive as endoscopic retrograde cholangiopancreatography (ERCP), it is safer, noninvasive, and fast, and it provides images useful in guiding clinical care decisions.
-MRCP should be used if choledocholithiasis is suspected but there is concern that pancreatitis might worsen is ERCP is performed.
+Although MRCP is not as sensitive as endoscopic retrograde cholangiopancreatography (ERCP), it is safer, noninvasive, and fast, as well as provides images useful in guiding clinical care decisions.
+MRCP should be used if choledocholithiasis is suspected but there is concern that pancreatitis might worsen if ERCP is performed.

 Endoscopic Retrograde Cholangiopancreatography

-ERCP is an endoscopic procedure used to evaluate the biliary and pancreatic ductal system and is indicated in a subset of patients with acute pancreatitis (see the image below).
-However, ERCP should be used with extreme caution in patients with acute pancreatitis and should never be used as a first-line diagnostic tool in this disease.[13]
-It should be performed only in the following situations:
+Endoscopic retrograde cholangiopancreatography (ERCP) is an endoscopic procedure used to evaluate the biliary and pancreatic ductal systems and is indicated in a subset of patients with acute pancreatitis (see the image below).
+However, ERCP should be used with extreme caution in patients with acute pancreatitis and should never be used as a first-line diagnostic tool in this disease.
+[1] This procedure should be performed only in the following situations:

-This patient with acute gallstone pancreatitis underwent endoscopic retrograde cholangiopancreatography.
-Cholangiogram shows no stones in common bile duct and multiple small stones in gallbladder.
-Pancreatogram shows narrowing of pancreatic duct in area of genu, resulting from extrinsic compression of ductal system by inflammatory changes in pancreas.
+Acute pancreatitis.
+A patient with acute gallstone Acute pancreatitis.
+A patient with acute gallstone pancreatitis underwent endoscopic retrograde cholangiopancreatography.
+The cholangiogram showed no stones in the common bile duct and multiple small stones in the gallbladder.
+The pancreatogram shows narrowing of the pancreatic duct in the area of genu, resulting from extrinsic compression of the ductal system by inflammatory changes in the pancreas.

 When combined with sphincterotomy and stone extraction, ERCP may reduce the length of hospital stay, the complication rate, and, possibly, mortality.

-In the case of biliary pancreatitis where a dilated obstructed common bile duct is diagnosed on the basis of CT or any other imaging modality and an elevated plasma bilirubin level (> 5 mg/dL), ERCP with sphincterotomy is warranted within the first 72 hours.
+In the case of biliary pancreatitis where a dilated obstructed common bile duct is diagnosed on the basis of the findings of computed tomography (CT) scanning or any other imaging modality and an elevated plasma bilirubin level (>5 mg/dL), ERCP with sphincterotomy is warranted within the first 72 hours.
 Biliary pancreatitis should always be treated eventually with a cholecystectomy after the process has subsided.

-Occasionally, ERCP with sphincter of Oddi manometry reveals sphincter of Oddi dysfunction as the cause of recurrent idiopathic pancreatitis.
-However, in the setting of suspected sphincter of Oddi dysfunction SOD, the risk that the procedure will induce pancreatitis is at least 30%.
+Occasionally, ERCP with sphincter of Oddi manometry reveals sphincter of Oddi dysfunction (SOD) as the cause of recurrent idiopathic pancreatitis.
+Known risk factors for post-ERCP pancreatitis are summarized in table 1, below.
+[27, 28]

 Image-Guided Aspiration and Drainage

 The specimen should be delivered to the laboratory within an hour and interpreted promptly.
 The specimen should always be evaluated for Gram stain, culture, and sensitivity.
 If the Gram stain shows bacteria or fungi, surgical debridement of the infected necrosis is generally indicated.
-An exception would be if the patient could not tolerate surgery; in this case, CT-guided catheter drainage may be more effective.
+An exception would be if the patient cannot tolerate surgery; in that case, CT-guided catheter drainage may be more effective.

-EUS-guided needle aspiration can often be used to differentiate infected necrosis from sterile necrosis in the same manner as CT-guided needle aspiration.
-EUS can also be used to guide drainage pancreatic and peripancreatic fluid collections that have complicated an episode of acute pancreatitis.
-These procedures should only be carried out once the pseudocyst has had the opportunity to mature.
+Endoscopic ultrasonography (EUS)-guided needle aspiration can often be used to differentiate infected necrosis from sterile necrosis in the same manner as CT-guided needle aspiration.
+EUS can also be used to guide drainage of pancreatic and peripancreatic fluid collections that have complicated an episode of acute pancreatitis.
+[29] These procedures should only be carried out once the pseudocyst has had the opportunity to mature.

 A complete description of these procedures is beyond the scope of this article.